junxit/us-congress-bills-114/metadata.md

 - 2016-01-12 — Introduced in House
 - 2016-01-12 — Introduced in House
 - 2016-01-12 — Referred to the House Committee on Transportation and Infrastructure.
+- 2016-01-13 — Referred to the Subcommittee on Aviation.
+- 2016-06-21 — Considered under suspension of the rules. (consideration: CR H3983-3985)
+- 2016-06-21 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4369.
+- 2016-06-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-06-21 — Mrs. Comstock moved to suspend the rules and pass the bill.
+- 2016-06-21 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3983)
+- 2016-06-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3983)